Automated retrievals

 New Way

-Use the new daily values web service.
+Use the daily values web service.
 Tab-delimited (rdb) output is also supported using format=rdb.

 Old Way